aleen42/PersonalWiki/Programming/JavaScript/high_performance/ajax/ajax.md

 The ideal data format is one that includes just enough structure to allow you to separate individual fields from each other, like using a separator.
 One of the most important decisions when using this way is what to use as the separators.

-In most cases, los-number ASCII characters work well and are easy to represent in most server-side language.
+In most cases, Los-number ASCII characters work well and are easy to represent in most server-side language.

 In JavaScript, we can separate such string like this: